fredrikburmester/soundwrap/README.md

 # Soundwrap

+⚠️ This app and repository is not in use.
+A new (web-based) version of this game can be found at [https://soundwrap.app](https://soundwrap.app)

 **Check out your top songs and artists from Spotify, create playlists, join your friends and guess each others favourite songs.**

 ![statping](https://img.shields.io/badge/dynamic/json?color=purple&label=Soundwrap&query=%24.services&url=https://status.soundwrap.app/health&suffix=%20services)